 This device — and the apps made for it — are perfect for on-the-go learning.
 Learn more about iPod touchPowerful apps from Apple.

-Photos. iMovie.
-GarageBand.
+iPhoto. iMovie.
+Garageband.
 Pages.
 Numbers.
 Keynote.
 They'll keep your classroom creative and productive.
 And they're free with every iPad and Mac.

 More to the story: Knights and Castles.

-The Mac, iPod touch, and iLife help Year 2 students create a cross-curricular learning experience with a battle animation.
+The Mac, iPod touch and iLife help first-grade students create a cross-curricular learning experience with a battle animation.

-In Sarah Brooks’ class, a group of enthusiastic 6- and 7- year-olds use Apple products to create a ”Knights and Castles” battle animation.
-With the Mac, iPod touch, and iMovie, students record their voices for sound effects and add music to accompany their animation.
-And as they’re creating their movie, they’re also developing their history, science, and language skills.
+In Sarah Brooks’s class, a group of enthusiastic six- and seven-year-olds use Apple products to create a ‘Knights and Castles’ battle animation.
+With the Mac, iPod touch and iMovie, students record their voices for sound effects and add music to accompany their animation.
+And as they’re creating their movie, they’re also developing their history, science and language skills.
 Watch the video